 To initiate the B-stall, keep the brakes in your hand and take hold of both the B risers, or place your fingers between the lines above the maillons.
-As you pull the B-lines down the airflow over the wing is broken and the glider loses its forward speed but remains open with a reduced cord.
-You can descend at around 6 m/s.

-To exit the B-stall the B-risers should be released symmetrically and in one smooth, progressive motion The glider will resume normal forward flight without further input.
+Pull down smoothly and symmetrically to enter the B-stall.
+To exit release the B-risers symmetrically in one smooth, progressive motion.
+The glider will resume normal forward flight without further input.
 Check you have forward flight again before using the brakes.